CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-6.md

    ![](../media/h222.png)

 1. Update the variables to use the same values that you used in Challenge 05, Task 01.
+Do not copy and paste this directly into the `.env` file; instead, manually update the values within the file as needed.

    ```
    AZURE_OPENAI_ENDPOINT="https://openai-xxxxxx.openai.azure.com/"